 Voltage

 $$\propto$$

-electric field $\times$ s0 $\propto$ Ns0
+electric field \times s0 \propto Ns02

 The capacitance per unit area is just the charge per unit area divided by the voltage across the depletion layer.
-From the above equations the capacitance is proportional to the square root of the density of impurity atoms in the p-type bulk divided by the voltage on the across the junction.
+From the above equations the capacitance is proportional to the square root of the density of impurity atoms in the p-type bulk divided by the voltage.